 5. Doberman Pinscher

 The Doberman breed has long been known for its intelligence, to which they add independent thinking and other traits such as quick learning, strength, speed and loyalty.
-All these traits combined make Doberman Pinscher dogs some of the best choices of dog breeds for police and detective work, which is exactly what they are known for.
+All these traits combined make Doberman Pinscher dogs some of the best choices of dog breeds for police and detective work, and being a great watch dog, which is exactly what they are known for.

 6. Shetland Sheepdog